sprekelerlab/feedback_modulation_Naumann22/README.md

 ## Prerequisites
 You need to have `PyTorch` installed, as well as common python packages such as `NumPy` and `SciPy`.

+1. You need to install `pytorch`, follow the instructions on https://pytorch.org/
+2. You also need `numpy`, `scipy`, `scikit-learn`, `tensorboard`, `matplotlib`

+The package versions used to run the simulations in the paper can be found in `package-versions.txt`.

 ## Model script
 The script `model_base.py` contains the code for all models trained and tested for the paper.
 Each model variant is a separate class.
 `UnmixingModel` is the parent class.
 The model variants are: